software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > When the user opens the application on a web browser, there should be page where the added reading recommendations are listed.
 There should also be a link that says "Add a reading recommendation" which takes the user to another page, where they can add a reading recommendation using a form.
 >
 > For now, it is enough that a reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
 Each of these should have field on the form and they should be displayed on the list.
+The user should not be able to add a reading recommendation with a blank title, link or description.
+Also, the link should be a valid link.
 >
 > It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or the description.
 The reading recommendation list should have an "Edit" link next to each reading recommendation.
 The link should take the user to an edit form, where they can edit all the added information.
 >